-As of December 31, 2020, we had \$124.3 million in cash and cash equivalents and our net assets totaled \$410.8 million.
-We believe that our current cash and cash equivalents on hand, our continued access to SBA-guaranteed debentures, our Credit Facility and our anticipated cash flows from investments will provide adequate capital resources with which to operate and finance our investment business and make distributions to our stockholders for at least the next 12 months.
-We intend to generate additional cash primarily from the future offerings of securities (including the "at-the-market" program) and future borrowings, as well as cash flows from operations, including income earned from investments in our portfolio companies.
+As of December 31, 2022, we had \$62.4 million in cash and cash equivalents and our net assets totaled \$480.3 million.
+We believe that our current cash and cash equivalents on hand, our Credit Facility, our continued access to SBA-guaranteed debentures, and our anticipated cash flows from investments will provide adequate capital resources with which to operate and finance our investment business and make distributions to our stockholders for at least the next 12 months.
+We intend to generate additional cash primarily from the future offerings of securities (including the ATM Program) and future borrowings, as well as cash flows from operations, including income earned from investments in our portfolio companies.
 On both a short-term and long-term basis, our primary use of funds will be investments in portfolio companies and cash distributions to our stockholders.
-During the year ended December 31, 2020, we repaid \$16.5 million of SBA debentures which would have matured during the period September 1, 2024 through September 1, 2028 Our remaining outstanding SBA debentures continue to mature in 2025 and subsequent years through 2030, which will require repayment on or before the respective maturity dates.
+In light of current market conditions, we will continually evaluate our overall liquidity position and take proactive steps to maintain that position based on the current circumstances.
+This "Financial Liquidity and Capital Resources" section should be read in conjunction with the notes of our consolidated financial statements.